-Street vending generates enormous controversy in cities throughout the world (Bromley 2000).
-Debates involve registration and taxation, individual vs. collective rights, health and safety regulations – especially where food is involved – and urban planning and governance.
-See Street Vending: Key Debates.
+Street vending generates enormous controversy in cities throughout the world.
+Key debates about street vending involve registration and taxation, individual vs. collective rights, health and safety regulations – especially where food is involved – and urban planning and governance.

 Urban policies and local economic development strategies rarely prioritize livelihood security for informal workers.
 Urban renewal projects, infrastructure upgrades and mega events routinely displace street vendors from natural markets, leaving the most vulnerable without a workplace.